mlcourses/lab-3-blog-post-group6_cs281/post.md

 [This is how the circuit looks like on Logisim](https://drive.google.com/file/d/19VX75Vw6b9X0MN2GeTNPy5XCgI3wjcKC/view)

-The circuit might look complicated but as logn as it follows correctly our truth table, we are good to go!
+The circuit might look complicated but as long as it follows correctly our truth table, we are good to go!

 ### Wire up the Voltage divider:
 We will have to wire 7 LEDs in the lab.
 However, there is a general way for how we will wire our Voltage Diver and the potentiometer.